Cortical visual impairment (CVI)

 CVI is most often caused by damage to the brain before, during or soon after birth.
 Causes of brain damage in babies and newborns include:

-• Hypoxia or hypoxic-ischemic encephalopathy (HIE) – Lack of oxygen to the brain (this is the most common cause of CVI)
+• Hypoxic-ischemic encephalopathy (HIE) – Brain damage due to a lack of oxygen to the brain (this is the most common cause of CVI)

-• Periventricular leukomalacia (PVL) – Damage or injury to the white matter of the brain
+• Periventricular leukomalacia (PVL) – Injury to the white matter of the brain that is most common in babies who are born very prematurely

 • Hydrocephalus – Fluid buildup in the brain

-• Trauma to the head, like that from shaken baby syndrome
+• Trauma to the head – Trauma such as an injury from shaken baby syndrome

 CVI can also be caused by: